teboho/gpt-client/README.md

-# chatgpt-client
+# Chat With GPT
 GPT Android FrontEnd
-Actual usage will require that you enter own api key in the main file in order to talk to the Open AI API
+Usage via android studio will require that you enter own api key in the main file in order to talk to the Open AI API

 ## Screenshot